CLIP-VG: Self-paced Curriculum Adapting of CLIP for Visual Grounding: Abstract

 \section{Abstract}

 Visual Grounding (VG) is a crucial topic in the field of vision and language, which involves locating a specific region described by expressions within an image.
-To reduce the reliance on manually labeled data, unsupervised methods have been developed to locate regions using pseudo-labels.
+To reduce the reliance on manually labeled data, unsupervised visual grounding have been developed to locate regions using pseudo-labels.
 However, the performance of existing unsupervised methods is highly dependent on the quality of pseudo-labels and these methods always encounter issues with limited diversity.
 In order to utilize vision and language pre-trained models to address the grounding problem, and reasonably take advantage of pseudo-labels, we propose CLIP-VG, a novel method that can conduct self-paced curriculum adapting of CLIP with pseudo-language labels.
 We propose a simple yet efficient end-to-end network architecture to realize the transfer of CLIP to the visual grounding.
 Based on the CLIP-based architecture, we further propose single-source and multi-source curriculum adapting algorithms, which can progressively find more reliable pseudo-labels to learn an optimal model, thereby achieving a balance between reliability and diversity for the pseudo-language labels.
 Our method outperforms the current state-of-the-art unsupervised method by a significant margin on RefCOCO/+/g datasets in both single-source and multi-source scenarios, with improvements ranging from 6.78$\%$ to 10.67$\%$ and 11.39$\%$ to 14.87$\%$, respectively.
-Furthermore, our approach even outperforms existing weakly supervised methods.
-The code and models will be available at \url{https://github.com/linhuixiao/CLIP-VG}.
+The results even outperform existing weakly supervised methods.
+Furthermore, our method is also competitive in fully supervised setting.
+The code and models are available at \url{https://github.com/linhuixiao/CLIP-VG}.